deepfence/golang_deepfence_sdk/client/docs/IngestersCloudResource.md

 `func (o *IngestersCloudResource) UnsetVpcOptions()`

 UnsetVpcOptions ensures that no value is present for VpcOptions, not even an explicit nil
+### GetVpcSecurityGroupIds

+`func (o *IngestersCloudResource) GetVpcSecurityGroupIds() interface{}`

+GetVpcSecurityGroupIds returns the VpcSecurityGroupIds field if non-nil, zero value otherwise.

+### GetVpcSecurityGroupIdsOk

+`func (o *IngestersCloudResource) GetVpcSecurityGroupIdsOk() (*interface{}, bool)`

+GetVpcSecurityGroupIdsOk returns a tuple with the VpcSecurityGroupIds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVpcSecurityGroupIds

+`func (o *IngestersCloudResource) SetVpcSecurityGroupIds(v interface{})`

+SetVpcSecurityGroupIds sets VpcSecurityGroupIds field to given value.

+### HasVpcSecurityGroupIds

+`func (o *IngestersCloudResource) HasVpcSecurityGroupIds() bool`

+HasVpcSecurityGroupIds returns a boolean if a field has been set.

+### SetVpcSecurityGroupIdsNil

+`func (o *IngestersCloudResource) SetVpcSecurityGroupIdsNil(b bool)`

+ SetVpcSecurityGroupIdsNil sets the value for VpcSecurityGroupIds to be an explicit nil

+### UnsetVpcSecurityGroupIds
+`func (o *IngestersCloudResource) UnsetVpcSecurityGroupIds()`

+UnsetVpcSecurityGroupIds ensures that no value is present for VpcSecurityGroupIds, not even an explicit nil
 ### GetVpcSecurityGroups

 `func (o *IngestersCloudResource) GetVpcSecurityGroups() interface{}`